Oliver-Lorenz-dev/RNA-seq-workflow-2021/README.md

 Running DESeq2 (Differential expression analysis)
 ----------------------
 To perform a differential expression analysis, we need two different samples to compare.
 Therefore, we need to run the read quantification workflow on more samples (at least 4 samples in total - 2 of each condition).
 To do this, use the commands in the workflow.sh script provided in the repo from the FASTQ_data directory.
+This script will take some time to run - between 30 minutes and 1 hour.

 Once you have ran the workflow.sh script you should have four quant.sf files each in their own directories (SRR3437049, SRR3437050, SRR3437051, SRR3437052).